 The Ultimate Expedition

-Take the Ultimate Expedition, imagine spending nineteen days, that’s NINE-TEEN (the WSJ is only twelve), under canvas, exploring the most beautiful and remote places the British Isles has to offer.
+Take the Pinnacle level of adventure, imagine spending nineteen days, that’s NINE-TEEN (the WSJ is only twelve), under canvas, exploring the most beautiful and remote places the British Isles has to offer.
 A rolling camp where you can conquer mountains, kayak the seas and sleep under the stars.
 It makes your run-of-the-mill DofE exped look like a walk in the park.

 Don’t be tricked into thinking that all sounds familiar either, just because it’s in the UK or you’re hiking.
 Every instructor I’ve met specialises in the unfamiliar, living and breathing adventure so that no two courses are ever the same – it’s literally their career.